-Recently we have been getting a lot of questions about the supplies that we have used over the years to paint and even repaint already painted cabinets.
+Recently we have been getting a lot of questions about the supplies we have used over the years to paint and even repaint already-painted cabinets.
 In this post, we will share the best type of roller to use when painting cabinets.

 Can you get a smooth finish using a paint roller?

 Yes, you can get a smooth finish when painting kitchen cabinets.
 Using a small high-density foam roller and high-quality paint can get a finish you will love.

 We are fans of Sherwin Williams Urethane Trim Enamel paint applied with a small foam roller.
 You will not have bubbles and the SW paint has self-leveling qualities that give you a great cabinet finish.

 Don’t you have to use a paint sprayer to get the best finish?

 Honestly, we are so happy with our technique that we haven’t even opened our paint sprayer (yes we have one sitting in our garage still in the box).
 You may save on actual time painting, but the prep to spray inside my house has just never seemed worth it.